 The music department has an orchestra, string ensemble, funk band, wind ensemble, three brass bands, guitar ensemble, two rock bands, choirs and a DJ club.

 Throughout the year, numerous concerts are held including classical concerts, recital evenings, composition concerts, Brass Bash and Livelounge.
-This year, the Brass Band will go on tour to Paris.
+In previous years, the Brass Band has performed in external venues, including Paris.

 Historically, Philosophy encompassed all fields of enquiry and knowledge.
 Obviously, modern education is now split into a number of different disciplines and Philosophy has, to some extent, fallen away from view.
 This is not the case at Wetherby Senior School.